galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

-# Plotting air temperature at 2 metres using the ECMWF Reanalysis Data
+# Introduction

-The data used in this tutorial is ECMWF Reanalysis.
+The data used in this tutorial is [ECMWF Reanalysis 5 hourly data on single levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview).
 We are interested in the following variables: air temperature at 2 metres, latitude, longitude and time.
 Our main objective is to plot the global air temperature at 2 metres with respect to time.
 For this we will be using the netCDF xarray tool available in the Galaxy Europe (or your favourite Galaxy Instance) server.

 It will be a fun learning experience for anyone who loves visualization !

-## Get data
+# Get data

 > ### {% icon hands_on %} Hands-on: Data upload
 >